DELF B2 Exam Preparation — Private Online Lessons

 Yuri Han — PhD student, DELF B2, Seoul, South Korea

 "Laure has been an absolutely incredible teacher, and I've passed my B2 with 92%!
-That is a fantastic improvement on my mark in the B1, done prior to our lessons.
+That is a fantastic improvement on my mark in the B1.
 I get a huge amount of practice in all areas in the lesson, and we did plenty of mock exams of all types.
-After the session I promptly receive a list of vocab I couldn't remember or didn't know, words I mispronounced and really good homework focused on issues that came up in the lesson or things I have asked to work on.
-I'm continuing with lessons even after the exam, which really speaks volumes about how much I enjoy them, and I'm so delighted to now be able to tackle novels I previously had to give up on.
-I've really seen a huge improvement in my French, and crucially also in my confidence with the language.
-With plenty of encouragement and a huge amount of skill, Laure has helped me exceed my expectations!"
+After the session I promptly receive a list of vocab I couldn't remember or didn't know, words I mispronounced and really good homework focused on issues that came up in the lesson.
+I'm continuing with lessons even after the exam, which really speaks volumes about how much I enjoy them."

 "I was looking for last-minute help to score a B2 on the DELF French exam for University.
 I had only about a month or two before my exam and Laure was able to help me attain the B2 score.
-Her teaching skills were fantastic and I really noticed great improvement after every session.
-I scored an 81/100 and a perfect score in French which wouldn't have been possible without her tutoring.
-Overall, Laure is a great teacher and I couldn't have received my B2 score without her."
+I scored an 81/100 and a perfect score in French which wouldn't have been possible without her tutoring."

 "Our 14-year-old son, Calder, had good French language ability, but didn't know where to find support or how to prepare for the DELF B2.
 He was lost.
 Only seven weeks before the exam, we contacted Laure for help.
 She quickly conducted an analysis and delivered an honest assessment of his strengths and weaknesses.
 She believed, if he really applied himself, he would 'most-likely' pass the exam.
 Therefore, she developed a specific and targeted plan to get him to pass.
 The plan worked!
 He passed the B2.
 He absolutely would not have passed without her.
 Laure is a very talented and experienced professional; it shows in her work and abilities."